 If you have comments or questions, feel free to e-mail Rachel Kronick.

 Blade & Crown is ©2012 by Rachel Kronick.
-All content, text and illustrations save for selected pieces of public domain clipart, are ©2012 by Rachel Kronick.
-This webpage is also ©2012 by Rachel Kronick.
+The Bandit Map is ©2014 by Rachel Kronick.
+All content, text and illustrations save for selected pieces of public domain clipart, are ©2014 by Rachel Kronick.
+This webpage is also ©2014 by Rachel Kronick.
 All rights reserved.